FairwindsOps/charts/stable/insights-agent/README.md

 `trivy.namespaceBlacklist` | Specifies which namespaces to not scan, takes an array of namespaces for example: `--set trivy.namespaceBlacklist="{kube-system,default}"` | nil
-`goldilocks.controller.flags.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system` `goldilocks.installVPA` | Install the Vertical Pod Autoscaler as part of the Goldilocks installation | true `goldilocks.controller.flags.on-by-default` | Goldilocks controller is enabled by default |
-`goldilocks.controller.resources` | CPU/memory requests and limits for the Goldilcoks controller |
+`goldilocks.controller.flags.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system` `goldilocks.installVPA` | Install the Vertical Pod Autoscaler as part of the Goldilocks installation | true `goldilocks.controller.flags.on-by-default` | Goldilocks will by default monitor all namespaces that aren't excluded | true `goldilocks.controller.resources` | CPU/memory requests and limits for the Goldilcoks controller |
 `goldilocks.dashboard.enabled` | Installs the Goldilocks Dashboard | false